(See also General Principles of Poisoning.)

-Symptoms may begin 2 to 8 h after eating.
-Abdominal cramps, nausea, vomiting, and diarrhea last 6 to 17 h; then, pruritus, paresthesias, headache, myalgia, reversal of hot and cold sensation, and face pain may occur.
+Symptoms may begin 2 to 8 hours after eating.
+Abdominal cramps, nausea, vomiting, and diarrhea last 6 to 17 hours; then, pruritus, paresthesias, headache, myalgia, reversal of hot and cold sensation, and face pain may occur.
 For months afterward, unusual sensory phenomena and nervousness may cause debilitation.

 IV mannitol has been suggested as a treatment, but no clear benefit has been shown.